schlatterbeck/snxvpn/README.rst

 You have to confirm this popup.
 The server fingerprint is stored into a file with extension ``.db`` in ``/etc/snx``.

+For configuration, snx accepts a config file ``$HOME/.snxvpnrc``.
+The options there are the command-line long options (obtained with --help) where a '-' is replaced with '_'.
+For compatibility with ``.snxrc``, the keyword ``server`` is an alias for ``host``.
+You can see which options were picked up from the config-file by specifying ``--help``, where defaults are displayed, the defaults from the config-file are displayed.
+Command-line options take precedence over config-file entries.

+In addition a ``.netrc`` file is supported that can contain username and password by host name.
+Note that storing long-term login credentials on disk is a security risk.
+See the manual page for ``netrc`` for further details.

 Notes on ``snx`` Installation
 -----------------------------